MileHacker Logo

 Free Activities and Attractions

-• Snorkeling: Snorkel directly from the beach or your bungalow.
+• Snorkeling: Snorkel directly away from the shore or your bungalow.
 Many pensions have good house coral-friendlys.

 • Cycling: Cycle around the atoll.
 Numerous lodgings have bicycles free of charge.